beachkrp/Udacity-Capstone/README.md

 #Installation

 #Motivation
 Capstone Project for Udacity Data Science Nano Degree

+#Included files
+This READme file
+The Notebook for this project.

 #Problem Statement

 Sparkify is a music streaming service.
 The problem is to identify subscribers from the access logs of the service so that subscribers who are likely to churn would be convinced to remain with the service.

+The access logs provide information on the time and the individual songs that the user has accessed.

+It is expected to be able to use the information from the logs to find patterns in a user's usage of the service

 #Metics

-An _authorizaion_ field with a valued of "Cancelled" is used when a user cancels the service.
+An _authorization_ field with a valued of "Cancelled" is used when a user cancels the service.
 When this is present in the logs for that user, that user is considered to have "churned"

+Because of the small number of churned customers it has been suggested that the F1 score be used.

+**However**,  the MLLIB library for evaluation has a glitch where, while a method for  precision, recall and F1 score exist,  they all return the accuracy of the model.
+Therefore is is not possible to print out directly from the library these metrics.This glitch, or bug,  has been in place for at least two years, but has to date not been fixed.

+The MultiClassEvaluator used for a Grid Search uses the F1 score as the default measure for tuning the best model.
+At this point, the models, which all have the best F1 scores for thier category, can be inspected and compared, even if they cannot be done automatically without addition coding, if a "visual inspection" does not provide clear results.

 # Implementation